A New Teacher’s Guide to the Teacher Evaluation Process

 The challenge with most teacher evaluation processes lies in their dual purpose.
 Here’s the dilemma:

-So, is the evaluation process to help you improve or to decide whether you keep your job for the following school year?
-Unfortunately, the answer is sometimes both.
+Is the evaluation process designed to help you improve or to determine whether you will keep your job?

-This tension between improvement and assessment often makes it difficult for teachers to embrace the formative aspects – exactly the part most teachers want and need.
+This tension between improvement and assessment makes it difficult for many teachers to embrace the formative aspects, which is, of course, ironic because that is exactly the part most teachers want and need.
 Try not to let the summative aspect paralyze you.
+The evaluators I’ve worked with genuinely want you to succeed.
+After all, they did hire you.
+They are not looking for reasons to document failure; they are looking for evidence of growth.
 Do your best to focus on growth and learning from the process.

 teacher evaluations